4phycs/4phycs.github.io/me.md

 (but in any case my first love is FORTRAN).

-I am part of the team which has developed the [Pollicina project](https://www.progettopollicina.eu/) for creating cultural paths within the flipped learning pedagogical approach.
+I was part of the team which has developed the [Pollicina project](https://www.progettopollicina.eu/) for creating cultural paths within the flipped learning pedagogical approach.

 I am (slowly) adding some of my codes on [GitHub](https://github.com/4phycs).